 They become the purposeful benefactors that raise the standards, create jobs, inspire, motivate, drive progress and serve humanity.
 Anytime one achieves above the median in society, a philanthropist automatically awakes inside, together with a philanthropic method or a system to redistribute one’s service to the world and contribute to the world spontaneously.

-Such individuals are bold, unique and audacious.
-They demonstrate originality, versatility, dominance in a field, universality of vision, strength of character and creative energy.
-They have an insatiable curiosity and an unrelenting quest for continued learning and desire to grow in wisdom throughout their lives.
+Such individuals are bold, unique, and audacious.
+They demonstrate originality, versatility, dominance in a field, the universality of vision, the strength of character, and creative energy.
+They have an insatiable curiosity and an unrelenting quest for continuous learning and a desire to grow in wisdom throughout their lives.

 They become trendsetters in society.
-They present with class and style, posses finer taste if life, commit to social etiquette and personal conduct.
+They present with class and style, possess a finer taste of life, commit to social etiquette and personal conduct.